daun/statamic-original-filename/README.md

 # Statamic Original Filename

-**Remember the original, unsanitized filename of assets uploaded in Statamic.**
+**Remember the original, unsanitized filenames of assets uploaded in Statamic.**

-This addon stores the original filename of uploaded assets in their metadata, allowing later access even after Statamic has sanitized and modified the filename for compatibility.
-Useful for scenarios where the original filename is needed, such as displaying it to users or allowing downloads with the original name.
+This addon stores the original filename of uploaded assets in their metadata, allowing later access even after Statamic has sanitized the filename for compatibility.
+Useful for allowing downloads with the original name or displaying the original name to editors.

 - Filename as uploaded: `Long-Tailed Duck © Ray Hennessy.jpg`
 - Filename as sanitized: `long-tailed-duck-ray-hennessy.jpg`